 You can subscribe to our writing newsletter for monthly updates:

 We host author panels, book talks, and other special events throughout the year at a variety of locations.
 In addition, we host several annual large-scale events for writers.
-You can check our online calendar for specific dates, times, & locations.
+You can check our online calendar for specific dates, times and locations.
 Click on the event below to learn more.

 The Local Author Collection